renatoalmeida49/ping-coming-soon-challenge/README.md

 ### What I learned

 For this project I've focused on the speed, in how much time I spend to build a single page and the quality of it.
 I gave myself the deadline of 12h.

+And there is only one commit because I was teaching my friend about HTML and CSS.
+The use of git would only make things difficult for him.

 ### Continued development